amil13/celebreak_second_test/Psuedocodes.md

 ### FUNCTION 2
 For this function, a script can be written in javascript in order to iterate through everyplayer.
-In the mongodb shell command, I have used pipelining to run multiple stages of the process in one command.
+In the mongodb shell command, I have used __Aggregation__ and __Pipelining__ to run multiple stages of the process in one command.

  Psuedocode:
- For every player_id:
+ __For every player_id:__

- FROM reviews collection
+ __FROM reviews collection
  FETCH all the documents by MATCHING with the player_id SORT the result in descending _(latest to oldest)_ LIMIT the documents to number of past games _(input by user)_ AVERAGE the ratings
- TOARRAY resulting object
+ TOARRAY resulting object__

- For loop with comparison operator on each average rating of the array. _(Comparison parameter to be input by user)_
+ __For loop with comparison operator on each average rating of the array. _(Comparison parameter to be input by user)__

 ```javascript